 Furthermore, our developer was becoming increasingly frustrated with Virtual PC limitations he could not address through patching; for instance, it could not take advantage of the full

 EFFFF memory range for Upper Memory Blocks (UMBs) due to a forced option ROM at

 E0000, limiting the amount of upper memory available for drivers to be loaded above conventional memory on DOS setups.
 These limitations, compounded with the aforementioned Windows 10 incompatibility, forced him to look for alternatives.

 Making PCem better than Virtual PC

 At the time (around 2014), PCem was a promising full system emulator which had just crossed into the Pentium era.
 Most importantly, it was open source, which meant that any issues could be patched with ease.
-With that in mind, OBattler started hacking around PCem, fixing an issue with the Japanese DOS/V, merging network emulation from another fork, and inviting other developers including your author.
+With that in mind, OBattler started hacking around PCem, fixing an issue with the Japanese DOS/V, merging network emulation from another fork, and inviting other developers including your writer.
 These fixes were released to the public under a variety of names (such as PCem-Unofficial and PCem-X) and upstreamed to PCem author Sarah Walker; but things got to a point where our changes grew beyond the scope of what Sarah was willing to upstream, so we forked PCem and created the 86Box project.

 If we had any goal early on (before taking on the 86Box name), it was to make a better emulator than Virtual PC was a virtualizer.
 We believed part of that goal could be achieved by developing Pentium II emulation, while hoping that the single-thread performance of future host CPUs would allow it to be emulated as reasonably fast as Virtual PC.
 Remember, Intel was a performance monopoly still happily tick-tocking away at the time; their 10nm troubles and AMD Ryzen competition were not a thing yet.